orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Reference
 - References, cannot access a oneway connection without having some way of distinguish
-- ref to asymmetry/symmetry thi
+- ref to asymmetry/symmetry thing in onorbvits.

 Reverse direction as teo points.
 Need a good intuition for this.
 Basically one of tep values selected and the switching of direction to the other way.
 Perhaps similarly a tep step modular structure of which you can see the intial/terminals being swapped.
 Is_equiv if can tell the difference and ignore, is_orbit if cannot